vivid-/T-GEN/README.md

 We trained the gene expression imputation models using GTEx and epigenetic information from Roadmap Epigenomics project.
 The pre-trained imputation models in 26 tissues can be found at https://drive.google.com/drive/folders/15Lrox4FzmmAWw82yfQH2vj7rhuMgO0HF?usp=sharing.

 ## Association test
 We used the code from MetaXcan to conduct the gene-disease association test.
+More specifically, the fourth step of [MetaXcan](https://github.com/hakyimlab/MetaXcan).

 ## Acknowledgement